Roger-luo/2016MCM/projectw/intervention.md

 ## intervention plan
 As shown in our prediction.
-China will suffer water scarcity in 15 years.
+China will suffer from water scarcity in 15 years.
+Therefore we designed an intervention plan to avoid this situation.

+To introduce the natural uncertainty, a normal distributed random variable with variance of

+### Industrial